bhklab/CREAM/README.md

 3. It calls COREs

-4. It filters the COREs with lowest order which does not pass the threshold considered in the appraoch.
+4. It filters the COREs with lowest order which does not pass the threshold considered in the approach.

 Installation
 ------------